 Watch Folders

-Watch folders let Forge monitor directories and automatically create jobs when new media appears.
+Watch folders are designed to let Forge monitor approved media directories and create preparation jobs when new media appears.
 This is useful for ingest workflows where media arrives continuously.

 How It Works

-When you configure a watch folder, Forge monitors the directory recursively.
-When a new file is detected that matches the folder's filter criteria, Forge creates a job using the folder's assigned spec.
+When you configure a watch folder, Forge is designed to monitor the directory, including subdirectories.
+When a new file is detected that matches the folder's filter criteria, Forge can queue a job using the folder's assigned preparation settings.

 Job Creation Rules

-Each watch folder has a single job specification attached to it.
-Every file that matches the filter is processed with that spec.
-There is no per-file logic or conditional routing.
+Each watch folder has preparation settings attached to it.
+Files that match the filter are processed with those settings.
+There is no hidden per-file logic or automatic editing decision.

 Files that do not match the filter (e.g., sidecar files, metadata, unsupported formats) are ignored.
 Forge does not modify, move, or delete source files.